LIVING IN RESIDENCE

 Parking information can be found here: http://www.algonquincollege.com/ancillary/parking.

-The Residence offers great security from the moment you pass through the main entrance, until you slide your electronic card into your suite door.
+The Residence offers exceptional security from the moment you pass through the main entrance, until you slide your electronic card into your suite door.
 Video cameras are located in all common areas, hallways and entrances.
+Panic buttons are also located at every stairwell exit throughout the entire building.
 The front desk is also staffed 24 hours a day 7 days a week.

 All cooking devices must have automatic shutoff, be approved by CSA, and must not have an open element (for example hot plates and indoor grills are not permitted).
 All appliances will be checked for approval by a Residence staff member.

-Your Resident Advisor's (RA's) are always organizing events that are educational as well as events that are strictly for fun.
+Your Resident Advisors (RAs) are always organizing events that are educational as well as events that are strictly for fun.
 These events allow you to meet people in your new community.
 Check out bulletin boards located on each floor throughout the building, let your RA know what type of activities you would like to see in Residence.
+Please ensure that the contact details provided when you apply for residence are correct and that the email address is one you check regularly, as the front desk and the residence life team send out emails about upcoming events and things happening in the residence throughout the year.

 If you are disturbed at any time of the day or night, before contacting the front desk, please try to talk to the resident(s) who is/are causing the disturbance first.
 Get to know your neighbours and build a respectful community.
 If the disturbance continues notify an RA, they will help you reach an acceptable volume by speaking to the resident(s).
 At the same time, remember to be reasonable with the level of volume you produce as well.
 For the courtesy of all residents, quiet hours are observed from 11:00pm to 7:00am.